Don't Knock! Rowhammer at the Backdoor of DNN Models

 \subsection{Weight Quantization}

-The weights are stored as $N_q$-bit quantized values in the memory as implemented in NVIDIA TensorRT~\cite{migac2017tensorrt}, a high performance DNN optimizer for deployment that utilizes quantized weights~\cite{nvidiatensorrt}.
+The weights are stored as $N_q$-bit quantized values in the memory as implemented in NVIDIA TensorRT~\cite{migac2017tensorrt}, a high-performance DNN optimizer for deployment that utilizes quantized weights~\cite{nvidiatensorrt}.
 Essentially, a floating-point weight matrix $W_{fp}$ is re-encoded into $N_q$-bit signed integer matrix $W_q$ as $W_q = \mathrm{round}(W_{fp}/ \Delta w)$ where $\Delta w = \max(W_{fp})/(2^{N_q-1}-1)$.
-In our experiments, we use 8-bit quantization and the weights are stored in two's complement form.
+In our experiments, weights are 8-bit quantized and stored in two's complement forms.